abdullahazmy/DataStructure/README.md

 # DataStructure

-You can check the README at each topic.
+You can check the README for each topic from directories.
 ---